Community Guidelines

 Law enforcement requests

-We recognise that law enforcement may need information from us in some circumstances.
+Law enforcement may need information from us in some circumstances.
 For details, see the "Law enforcement and legal requests" section of our Privacy Policy.

 Safety and crisis resources